 To ensure network reliability and scalability for large organizations, Active Directory supports multiple domain controllers, which act as primary servers for storing user accounts and other information related to user management on the network(s).
 Additionally, domain controllers communicate with each other over LDAP (Lightweight Directory Access Protocol), allowing them to replicate user accounts across multiple machines without requiring manual input from administrators each time changes need to be made – allowing large-scale organizations with thousands of users spread across different locations around the world manage their networks more efficiently than ever before!

-The security of data stored within the Netlogon folder is paramount, as any malicious activity within this directory could have severe implications for an entire domain or even an organization.
+The security of data stored within the Netlogon folder is paramount, as any malicious activity within this Directory could Have implications for an entire domain or organization.
 Hence, administrators should permanently restrict access rights for regular users or services so that only authorized personnel can make changes.
 Furthermore, since most logins occur via Kerberos version 5 protocol with encrypted ticket authorization process must be carried out at every login attempt hence strong cryptography must be put in place, especially if dealing with sensitive data like bank accounts or similar financial information where encryption keys are exchanged between server & clients while authenticating sessions over networks powered by Windows AD infrastructure.